By rickshaw from London to India - for charity

 "You are in this tiny, confined space and after a point you are bound to get fed up with each other," he added.

 One friend, the mechanic, left in Turkey and the other in Iran, both due to work commitments, making the drive after that rather lonely.
 Difficult terrain in Iran and India was another hurdle.
-Though his quest forced him into a long unpaid leave and left him with a sore bottom, Sharma says he expects to raise nearly 4 million rupees ($81,800) in India -- and perhaps be recognized with a world record.
+Though his quest forced him into a long unpaid leave and left him with a sore bottom, Sharma says he expects to raise nearly 4 million rupees (53,000 pounds) in India -- and perhaps be recognised with a world record.

 (Reporting By Diksha Madhok; Editing by Elaine Lies)